The Quick Guide To

 A large number of Americans and Canadians move to Mexico because their dollars go much further.

-With the rising costs in housing, healthcare, taxes, and utilities, many feel their paycheck no longer covers their basic needs back home.
+With the rising costs of housing, healthcare, taxes, and utilities, many feel their paycheck no longer cover their basic needs back home.
 Being an economic refugee is an everyday reality many expats face as they plan for their future.

-However, you can absolutely have a comfortable lifestyle on as little as $1,000 USD/month for a single person and $1,500 USD/month for a couple.
+However, you can absolutely have a comfortable lifestyle for as little as $1200 USD/month for a single person and $1800 USD/month for a couple.
 It all depends on the city you live in, the type of home you rent, your health, and your lifestyle.
+We even know people who live on less.
+But I want to be realistic to your needs.

 The fact is the average Mexican household of 4 lives on as little as $1k USD/month.
 But I also want to be fair and give you a realistic comparison of how much most American and Canadian families spend.

-$2,000 USD/ month in Mexico is enough for a couple to cover the essentials and have enough money left over to have a house cleaner 2x/week who also cooks and does laundry.
+$1800 USD a month in Mexico is enough for a couple to cover the essentials and have enough money left over to have a house cleaner once a week who also cooks and does laundry.

 Your dollar goes a lot further here.
 If your budget is more than $2k dollars a month, you’ll be able to afford higher-end homes, restaurants, traveling, a live-in helper, and other amenities.
 Mexico offers a lifestyle for everyone and every budget.